Refractive index: Applications

+Refractive index profile and spectral attenuation in fiber optics.

 The refractive index is an important property of the components of any optical instrument.
 It determines the focusing power of lenses, the dispersive power of prisms, the reflectivity of lens coatings, and the light-guiding nature of optical fiber.
 Since the refractive index is a fundamental physical property of a substance, it is often used to identify a particular substance, confirm its purity, or measure its concentration.
 The refractive index is used to measure solids, liquids, and gases.
 It can be used, for example, to measure the concentration of a solute in an aqueous solution.
 It can also be used as a useful tool to differentiate between different types of gemstone, due to the unique chatoyance each individual stone displays.
 A refractometer is the instrument used to measure the refractive index.
 For a solution of sugar, the refractive index can be used to determine the sugar content (see Brix).